Home » Time & Distance

 When Reaching Early & Late

-In this kind of problem of time & distance there will be an object moving with certain speed and reaching late at its destination by some minutes but when moving with an increased speed which is more than the previous speed then it gets late by the time which is less than the previous one.
+In this kind of problem of time & distance, there will be an object moving at a certain speed and reaching its destination by some minutes but when moving with an increased speed which is more than the previous speed then it gets late by the time which is less than the previous one.
 The formula which you can use to solve this problem quickly is given below.
-In case of late reduce the time difference will be taken
+In case of late reducing the time difference will be taken

 D=S1×S2/S2-S1×T2-T1